abjrcode/blog-madin/blog/content/ntlc/intro.md

 if iszero(succ(pred(0))) then if true then false else true else false
 ```

+\
 Yikes!
 And, that's it.
 That's the whole language.

 \
 There are no user defined types _(think classes, structs, or even variables)_ or functions.
 There are no loops.
 There are no strings.
 There aren't even any other numbers beside the predefined `0` constant.
 The language doesn't even allow empty lines.
 The whole program must be typed in one single line.

 \
 Again, this keeps things simple and allows us to build things end to end.
-Also, adding those -- albeit tricky for some and near impossible for others -- constructs can be done iteratively and incrementally.
+Also, adding those -- _albeit tricky for some and near impossible for other_ -- constructs can be done iteratively and incrementally.

 # What's next?